isakro/shoredate/README.md

 second figure represent contours along which the shoreline displacement has followed the same trajectory.
-These correspond to the displacement curves and place names in the third figure, which also indicates the temporal coverage of the package:
+These correspond to the displacement curves and place names in the third figure, which also indicates the temporal coverage of the package.

+Note that spatial data used with the package should be set to WGS 84 / UTM zone 32N (EPSG:32632).

 <img src="man/figures/coverage.png" width="100%" style="display: block; margin: auto;" />